wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-sql-server-automated-backup.md

 ![Automated Backup Configuration in Azure Management Portal](./media/virtual-machines-sql-server-automated-backup/IC792133.jpg)

 >[AZURE.NOTE] When you enable Automated Backup for the first time, Azure configures the SQL Server IaaS Agent in the background.
-During this time, the portal will not show that Automated Backup is configured.
+During this time, the Azure Management Portal will not show that Automated Backup is configured.
 Wait several minutes for the agent to be installed, configured.
-After that the portal will reflect the new settings.
+After that the Azure Management Portal will reflect the new settings.

 ## Configure Automated Backup with PowerShell